 Each drop card lifts at the start of the game and can be dropped as the associated target is hit.

 On the back of the lamp board you can see the mechanism for the drop cards.

 The solenoid at the top of each card connects to a circuit board which links them with the main controller board where they appear as auxiliary solenoids 17-29 inclusive.

-Right at the very bottom of the lamp board are ten shielded lamps which illuminate the match numerals along the bottom of the backglass.
+Right at the very bottom of the lamp board are ten shielded lamps which illuminate the 'number of balls to play' numerals along the bottom of the backglass.

 They are shielded with plastic piping which looks a little cheap once you see it close up, but does a fine job of only illuminating the desired digit and is not visible with the backglass installed.

 The lamps themselves are mounted on a single long circuit board which connects to the main controller board.

 At the very top of the lamp board are two prongs which are part of a latch mechanism.